cosmos/interchain-security/tests/e2e/README.md

 You can see the basic template for how to do this by looking at the actions in (actions.go)[actions.go].
-The basic principle is to use exec.Command to execute a docker exec to execute a command inside the docker container.
+The basic principle is to use `exec.Command` to execute a command inside the docker container.
 The pattern for this looks something like this:
 ```
 cmd := exec.Command("docker", "exec",